 The eastbound forecourt remained with Topaz until the Circle K re-brand.
 In 2018 Circle K opened a much larger forecourt behind the existing one, with their usual shopping and catering facilities, many more pumps, and safer slip roads.
-They started referring to it as 'Kill North', which made more sense given that it's on the north-eastbound carriageway.
+They started referring to it as 'Kill North', which made more sense given that it's on the north-eastbound carriageway, though the name 'Beaufort' does still persist.
 The old forecourt was then demolished.

 Ireland's first Krispy Kreme stand was added to Kill North in April 2021.